Are you struggling with a gaming addiction?

 Overplaying has a seriously negative effect on your relationships and work/life balance.

 Here are some other long-lasting quality of life problems you may experience when you play too many video games:

-Read more about How Violence in Video Games is Affecting Your Mental Health in our bonus material here.
+Note: Read more about How Violence in Video Games is Affecting Your Mental Health in our bonus material here.

 Our Step-By-Step Guide on How to Stop Gaming Now

-Of course, if you’re reading this article, you probably don’t need to be told that things have gotten out of hand.
+If you’re reading this article, you probably don’t need to be told that things have gotten out of hand.

 Leaving you feeling stuck, helpless, insecure, and depressed.

 Much like with digital addiction or chronic procrastination, it can feel like all hope is lost, but we assure you it is not!

 Here’s a step-by-step guide to help you kick this addiction and implement a new, healthier routine in your life.